 It is similar to driving without a speedometer.
 You might have pretty good gut instincts when driving but if you don’t have the information that the speedometer provides, you will likely go too fast and too slow in certain situations.
 This can lead to accidents, fines, and bad relationships with other drivers.

-Applying that to selling, empathy provides valuable information for what is going on with the prospect.
-Without that, you may move too quick, move to slow, say or do something wrong, etc.
+Applying that to selling, empathy provides valuable information about what is going on with the prospect.
+Without that, you may move too quickly, move too slow, say or do something wrong, etc.